-Along with the abstract, this CV will accompany the DGS's invitation to the External Appraiser.
-It is not a complete CV but rather provides an "at-a-glance" view of the candidate.
-The CV should be a minimum of two pages and no more than four pages long.
-It should be submitted for feedback and approval to the DGS as a Word document.
-Once it has been approved by the DGS, the CV is emailed as a PDF to the DGS and Graduate Assistant, along with a PDF of the Abstract, and a hard-copy of the CV is ultimately submitted with and included in the thesis box, printed one-side only and not stapled.
+Note that these titles indicate the sections only and the minimum information required on a candidate's CV.
+Candidates should include any academic papers, publications, conferences, or teaching that relates to their degree and/or thesis topic.
+Typically an academic CV submitted by a candidate should be a minimum of two pages in length, and no more than four pages.
+The CV is emailed to the Director and Graduate Assistant as a separate PDF, along with a PDF of the Abstract, and hard-copy of the CV is submitted with and included in the thesis boxes, printed one side only and not stapled.